Megha-creators/-Hospital-Management-System-Java/README.md

 2. Open the project in a Java-supported IDE.
 3. Compile and run `HospitalManagementSystem.java`.
 4. Follow the menu options displayed in the console.

+## Future Improvements

+- Add a database to store patient records permanently.
+- Add a graphical user interface.
+- Add login and authentication.
+- Add doctor and appointment management.